harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 * For builds triggered by PRs, set the [Pull Request Clone Strategy](https://developer.harness.io/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase#pull-request-clone-strategy) to **Source Branch** and set [Depth](https://developer.harness.io/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase#depth) to `1`.
 * If you don't need the entire repo contents for your build, you can disable the built-in clone codebase step and use a Run step to execute specific `git clone` arguments, such as to [clone a subdirectory](https://developer.harness.io/docs/continuous-integration/use-ci/codebase-configuration/clone-subdirectory).

-### What codebase environment variables are available to use in triggers, commands, output variables, or otherwise?
+### What codebase environment or payload variables/expressions are available to use in triggers, commands, output variables, or otherwise?

 For a list of `<+codebase.*>` and similar expressions you can use in your build triggers and otherwise, go to the [CI codebase variables reference](https://developer.harness.io/docs/continuous-integration/use-ci/codebase-configuration/built-in-cie-codebase-variables-reference).